geotribu/english-blog/content/blog/posts/2024-10-18_introducing-QChat-chat-rooms-in-QGIS.md

 ## Let's start chatting

-QTribu chat is included in a [dock widget](https://doc.qt.io/qtforpython-5/PySide2/QtWidgets/QDockWidget.html), meaning you can move and dock it wherever you like in the QGIS interface.
+QChat is included in a [dock widget](https://doc.qt.io/qtforpython-5/PySide2/QtWidgets/QDockWidget.html), meaning you can move and dock it wherever you like in the QGIS interface.
 To open the chat, you can either:

 - go to the menu `Internet` > `QTribu` > `QChat`
 - click on the second icon (a speech bubble) in the toolbar:

 ![QTribu plugin toolbar with QChat icon](https://cdn.geotribu.fr/img/articles-blog-rdp/articles/2024/qchat/qchat_icons.png){: .img-center loading=lazy }

-And there you have it: QTribu chat is open :tada: :
+And there you have it: QChat is open :tada: :

 ![QGIS screen with QChat panel on the right](https://cdn.geotribu.fr/img/articles-blog-rdp/articles/2024/qchat/qchat_qgis.webp){: .img-center loading=lazy }